daniel-wrench/sf_gap_analysis/README.md

     9. Gap the input intervals both uniformly and in chunks multiple times.
     10. Calculate the SF and slope from the gapped interval
     11. Linearly interpolate the gapped interval and calculate the SF and slope
-    12. Save outputs to a dictionary pickle file, with file name prefixed by the input file that the stats we calculated from.
+    12. Save outputs to a dictionary pickle file, with file name the same as the input file that the stats we calculated from.

     *Running locally (with a subset of the data):*

-    1. In `src/params.py`, adjust `data_prefix_path`, depending on where you are storing the data (if local, likely in code dir, so set to `""`), and likely `times_to_gap` as well
+    1. In `src/params.py`, adjust `data_prefix_path`, depending on where you are storing the data (if local, likely in code dir, so set to `""`), and `times_to_gap` as well

     1. In `1_compute_sfs.sh`, change `start_index` to 0